llm-bible/llm-bible.github.io/_publications/einolghozati2020sound.markdown

 bibkey: einolghozati2020sound
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2011.01993"}
-tags: ['Masked Language Model', 'Model Architecture', 'Pretraining Methods', 'BERT', 'Transformer']
+tags: ['Transformer', 'Model Architecture', 'Masked Language Model', 'Pretraining Methods', 'BERT']
 ---
 We introduce a new task of rephrasing for a more natural virtual assistant.
 Currently, virtual assistants work in the paradigm of intent slot tagging and